cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

   * C. File Downloader. (download files and logging download data)
   * D. Reponse AMT cbor.cid to file downloader request. (service response to AMTGraphRelaySync and logging upload data).
 One instatnce per connection to prevent ddos.  改到以chain 为服务单位
 > E. Process manager, main(); schedule above 4 processes instance existing and prevent DDOS.
+> F. Resource management: states key value on chain and before mutabale ranged will be pinned, seeded files will be pined, others are unpinned to garbage collection.

 ## Operation variables in database, in each transition, following variables will be populated from wormhole kv.
 Wormhole kv is a state consensus, local db variables is for program to operate on these states.
-* mySafetyContractResultStateRoot  map[ChainID]cbor.cid;
-* mySafetyContractResultStateRootMiner  map[ChainID]address;
+* mySafetyContractResultStateRoots  map[ChainID] cbor.cid;
+* mySafetyContractResultStateRootMiners  map[ChainID] address;
-* myPreviousSafetyContractResultStateRootMiner map[ChainID]addres; // if current safety miner = previous safety miner, then the miner is treated as disconnected or new, so go to voting.
+* myPreviousSafetyContractResultStateRootMiners map[ChainID] address; // if current safety miner = previous safety miner, then the miner is treated as disconnected or new, so go to voting.

-* myContractResultStateRoot map[ChainID]cbor.cid; // after found safety, this is the new contract state
+* myContractResultStateRoots map[ChainID] cbor.cid; // after found safety, this is the new contract state
-* myChains map[ChainID]config; // a  list of Chains to follow/mine by users, string is for potential config
+* myChains map[ChainID] config; // a  list of Chains to follow/mine by users, string is for potential config
-* myFilesAMTroot map[AMTroot]filename; // a  list for imported and downloaded files trie
+* myFileAMTroots map[AMTroot] filename; // a  list for imported and downloaded files trie

-* myPeersList  map[`ChainID`]map[index]String; // a 2D list of known IPFS peers for the chain by users.
+* myPeers  map[`ChainID`]map[index] String; // known IPFS peers in the chain
-* myRelaysList map[`ChainID`]map[index]String; // a 2D list of known relays for different chains; initially will be hard-coded to use AWS EC2 relays in the genesis.
+* myRelays map[`ChainID`]map[index] String; // known relays for the chain;
-* myTXsPool    map[`ChainID`]map[index]String; // a 2D list of verified txs for adding to new contract prediction
+* myTXsPool    map[`ChainID`]map[index] String; // verified txs for adding to new state prediction

 * myDownloadPool  []*struct { ChainID; FileAMT cbor.cid; count int; isPause boolean} // a slice of struct
 * mySeedersDB     []*struct { fileAMT; ChainID; seeder}   // one file can exist on many chains.
-* mytotalFileAMTDownloaded data
+* mytotalFileAMTDownloadedData
-* mytotalFileAMTUploaded data
+* mytotalFileAMTUploadedData

 ## Concept explain
 ```